AdguardTeam/AGLint/README.md

 3. Run AGlint **in your project folder**:
    - NPM: `aglint lint` (or `npx aglint lint` if you installed it locally)
    - Yarn: `yarn aglint lint`

+That's it! :hugs: If you want to customize the default configuration, see [Configuration](#configuration) for more info.
+If you want to use `AGLint` programmatically, see [Use programmatically](#use-programmatically).

 ## VSCode extension